AlexxNB/migy/README.md

 ## Why migy?

-There are many options to handle migrations of your MySQL, Postgres or SQLite databases, but migy offers cool features to made this procces easier:
+There are many options to handle migrations of your MySQL, Postgres or SQLite databases, but migy offers cool features to make this process easier:

 - May work as a part of your application or standalone.
-- Works with popular node databases modules and can be extended to work with any module you want.
+- Works with popular databases modules and can be extended to work with any module you want.
 - Migrations stored in *.sql files.
 You will have full IDE features like syntax highlighting when edit migrations.
 - Rollback migrations stored in same file with up migration.
 - Supports any count of separate queries in one migration.